 Hours: 8:00 am to 4:00 pm except for Fridays.

 Pets are not allowed on the trails.
 They must be on a leash no longer than 6 feet long.

 Joshua Tree National Park Contact Info

 Best Things to Do in Joshua Tree National Park

 Visit the Cholla Cactus Garden

 The garden is located about 12 miles south of the park’s north entrance.
 There’s a trail there which I’ve hiked before that is only a quarter mile long.
 We didn’t have the time for it on this excursion but it’s worth the trip.
 Wear shoes, not open toed sandals and be sure to stay on the path.

 After we took these shots darkness started to settle in and we found ourselves looking for a spot to camp.
 Unfortunately all of the campsites in the park were booked.
 Who knew it would be packed in the winter?!
-We certainly had no idea that it would be but apparently it was Veterans Day weekend and lots of other people had the same idea we did.
-It was no problem though since our home is literally in our backseat.
-We actually ended up getting permission to stay in the parking lot of the Motel 6 in Twenty Nine Palms.
-And it was actually a really good night’s rest.
-We woke up super early at 4:15 am and headed on into the park to get in place for the best light.
+We certainly had no idea that it would be but it was Veterans Day weekend and lots of other people had the same idea we did.
+It wasn’t that big of a deal to drive out of the park (we actually ended up getting permission to stay in the parking lot of the Motel 6 in Twenty Nine Palms) but we had to get up super early to catch first light (4:15 am).

 Have you been to Joshua Tree National Park before?
 If so, what did you think?

 Thanks for following along on our journey!
 We’re currently living and traveling in our Dodge Ram Promaster City Wayfarer Van and would love to have you follow along on our journey.